 - Be prepared to talk about the job, the employer and the sector: If you have done your research this should come fairly naturally to you.
 Speak honestly about your understanding of the job and how your research into the area has led you to the conclusion that you should work in the area.

 - Formulate answers which showcase what you can offer: One technique is to write down a list of five points which you really want the employer to know about you which showcase your skills.
 Try to get these points across in the interview.
 Remember, if you don’t tell them what you have done and achieved, they have no way of knowing.

 Practising answering questions out loud is always useful (even if it seems a bit embarrassing).
 A mock interview with a Career Consultant is a great way to practise, and you could also ask friends and family to help you.

 How to handle nerves

-Don’t worry if you feel nervous or apprehensive before the interview.
+For all your preparation, you might still feel nervous or apprehensive before the interview, but don't worry.
 Remember that the interviewers are not expecting you to be perfect.
 They will be looking at your future potential, and whether you have the ability, knowledge and motivation to fit into their organisation and make a valid contribution.